crowdere/GenAISmishing/README.md

 ### Ethical Guidelines
 - **Consent and Transparency:** All activities involving social engineering, especially those involving gathering personal information, must be conducted with explicit consent from the participants.
 It is essential to inform participants about the nature, purpose, and potential risks of the project.
 - **Privacy and Data Protection:** Safeguarding the privacy and security of any data collected during the project is paramount.
 Use stringent measures to ensure data protection and comply with data privacy regulations like GDPR or CCPA.
 - **No Malicious Intent:** The project must not be used for malicious purposes.
-The primary goal should be educational, raising awareness about the risks of SMSishing and similar threats.
+The primary goal should be educational, raising awareness about the risks of SMishing and similar threats.
 - **Respect and Non-Harm:** Ensure that all interactions and procedures respect the dignity and rights of the individuals involved.
 Avoid causing distress or harm to participants.

 ### Why should you care: Legal Compliance